Insights: Article

 8. How high are your expectations when implementing AI in your business?

 An iterative integration process will also help manage business expectations around AI.
-While AI has made extraordinary advancements in the last few years (and months!), many AI tools are still finding their feet in terms of capabilities.
+While AI has made extraordinary advancements in the last few years (and months!), many AI tools are still finding their feet regarding capabilities.

-“The technology in AI and machine learning is advancing at a very rapid pace and there’s more and more use-cases being developed and proven with each advancement”, says Domenic.
-“However, models like ChatGPT are still very fresh and there have not been many implementations of this technology to learn from.”
+“The technology in AI and machine learning is advancing at a very rapid pace, and there are more and more use-cases being developed and proven with each advancement”, says Domenic.
+“However, models like ChatGPT are still very fresh, and there have not been many implementations of this technology from which to learn.”

-If you’re ready to implement AI tools in your business, be sure to set realistic expectations.
-AI is not a magical cure-all and can’t do everything and fix every problem – yet.
-AI has already shown itself to be a powerful tool for solving complex problems and improving efficiency, and as the technology continues to advance, the possibilities for positive impact will become almost limitless.
+Set realistic expectations if you’re ready to implement AI tools in your business.
+AI is not a magical cure-all and can’t do everything and fix every problem.
+AI has already shown itself to be a powerful tool for solving complex problems and improving efficiency.
+As the technology advances, the possibilities for positive impact will become almost limitless.

 RELATED CONTENT: Case study: Qantas welcomes aboard AVA